vegastyle/vegastyle/README.md

   </td>
   <td>

-  👨‍💻 All of my projects are available at here on GitHub
+  👨‍💻 All of my public projects are available here on GitHub

   </td>
   </tr>